Rud156/ShooterGame/README.md

 ## TODOs (Current)

 - [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
+- [ ] Cooldown system for abilities.
+Can be faster cooldown, fixed amount time cooldown, percent amount cooldown...
 - [ ] Polish Pass
     - [ ] Type 1 Character - Default Call of Duty Character
         - [X] Primary Ability (All Damage/HP/Effects)